hfrankel/movies-app/README.md

 - The header will render a title "My Favourite Movies"
 - The movieInput component will be an input field where eventually we will type in a movie and it will add that to our favourite movie list
 - The movieList component renders out our favourite films
 - For this challenge, create the necessary components and just add some dummy text if required.
-They don't need to be functional yet
+They don't need to be functional yet then import them into the App component to render

 ## Available Scripts